MOISST: Multimodal Optimization of Implicit Scene for SpatioTemporal calibration: RELATED WORK

 Targetless methods usually use the concept of mutual information, by matching corresponding elements obtained through different type of sensors.
 This can be edges for visible cameras, depth gradient for LiDARs~\cite{napier2013cross,yuan2021pixel}, or the use of correspondence between image intensity and surface normals~\cite{taylor2012mutual}.
 However, by relying on specific geometric features, these methods only work in a well structured scene with noticeable, recognizable and detectable patterns such as straight lines or edges and often work only in indoor environments.
 There is also a set of deep learning based methods~\cite{schneider2017regnet,iyer2018calibnet,lv2021lccnet}, able to find the transformation between a camera capture and a LiDAR scan.
 However, these methods are trained in a supervised manner, needing a labeled dataset, and are prone to overfitting, limiting their use to environments reflecting the training dataset.

 Although the previously mentioned methods achieve satisfactory performance given ideal conditions, they suppose a perfectly time-synchronized set of sensors, which is possible through specific hardware~\cite{sommer2017low} but is often challenging and sensor dependant (i.e. most low-cost cameras do not support such features).
 There exists some methods tackling temporal calibration, both target-based~\cite{kelly2014general}, or targetless~\cite{rehder2014spatio}, they require however additional sensors such as calibrated camera-IMU pair to obtain a precise trajectory.
-With the methods proposed by Taylor \textit{et al.}~\cite{taylor2016motion} and Park \textit{et al.}~\cite{park2020spatiotemporal}, visual and LiDAR odometry are used to calculate trajectories for each sensor and match them allowing for both spatial and temporal calibration.
+With the methods proposed by Taylor \textit{et al.}~\cite{taylor2016motion} and Park \textit{et al.}~\cite{park2020spatiotemporal}, visual and LiDAR odometry are used for calculating trajectories for each sensor and matching them, allowing both spatial and temporal calibration.
 Nevertheless, this approach can generate a progressive drift with the accumulated transformations between the frames.

 Contrary to the previously mentioned methods, MOISST does not require any targets (i.e. targetless) and determines both spatial and temporal calibration parameters by only relying on the poses of a single sensor, avoiding the cumulative errors in the different per-sensor trajectories.
 At the same time, we fuse information from all sensors, and thanks to the use of a dense implicit scene representation, we do not require specific geometric structure (i.e. structureless).
 This approach allows compatibility with a greater variety of scenes and allows us to scale to almost all real-world scenarios.